Request Lifecycle

 3. Intent Matching: The decrypted data stream is deframed by the HTTP/2 codec in Arch’s HTTP connection manager.
 Arch performs intent matching via is prompt-handler subsystem using the name and description of the defined prompt targets, determining which endpoint should handle the prompt.

-4. Parameter Gathering with Arch-FC: If a prompt target requires specific parameters, Arch engages Arch-FC to extract the necessary details from the incoming prompt(s).
+4. Parameter Gathering with Arch-Function: If a prompt target requires specific parameters, Arch engages Arch-FC to extract the necessary details from the incoming prompt(s).
 This process gathers the critical information needed for downstream API calls.

 5. API Call Execution: Arch routes the prompt to the appropriate backend API or function call.
 If an endpoint cluster is identified, load balancing is performed, circuit breakers are checked, and the request is proxied to the upstream endpoint.

 6. Default Summarization by Upstream LLM: By default, if no specific endpoint processing is needed, the prompt is sent to an upstream LLM for summarization.
-This ensures that responses are concise and relevant, enhancing user experience in RAG (Retrieval-Augmented Generation) and agentic applications.
+This ensures that responses are concise and relevant, enhancing user experience in RAG (Retrieval Augmented Generation) and agentic applications.

 7. Error Handling and Forwarding: Errors encountered during processing, such as failed function calls or guardrail detections, are forwarded to designated error targets.
 Error details are communicated through specific headers to the application: